 The following adverts appeared regularly in Dave's forum posts and along with all the positive comments that were being written by apparent happy customers, it was easy to be taken in by this cunning fraudster.

 Believing the Warrior Forum to be a reputable and respected digital marketing forum I was convinced the posts must be genuine especially considering how often they appeared.
 Dave Adamson had more than two thousand posts to his name so must have been well known to the moderators but when I discovered all was not as it seemed and started replying to his posts, instead of banning him they just deleted my comments.

-During the first couple of months of working with UpWeb Digital Marketing Solutions I saw no improvement in traffic or ranking but was aware the process would take a few months to kick in so remained patient.
+During the first couple of months of working with UpWeb Digital Marketing Solutions I saw no improvement in traffic or ranking but was well aware the process takes a few months to kick in.
 By the end of the third month when there was still no improvement I started sending emails asking what was going on.
-Dave's replies were always informative and detailed but were actually nothing more than mumbo jumbo.
+Dave's replies were always thorough but were actually nothing but lies.

 Excerpts from E-Mail Correspondence